 Usually, DJs will use these for DJ gigs at parties, weddings, and other similar-sized events.
 The problem is these speakers are too big and loud for the average home studio.

-For your studio, you want a good level of volume but you also want crystal clear quality.
+For your studio, you want a good level of volume, but you also want crystal clear quality.
 This is where studio monitors shine.
 They have a nice balanced flat output.

 They don’t color the sound and allow you to get to know your music and fine-tune your mixing.
 Whether that is on the decks transitioning between tracks or mastering your latest musical creation.